FPSReaperNet/PG/README.md

 # Disclaimer: Use at your own discretion.
 Ensure compliance with all applicable laws and regulations.
 The creators are not responsible for any legal issues arising from the use of this script.

 # Note: Always ensure you have explicit permission before running scripts that collect or transmit sensitive information.

+Also Yes The Webhook in there is deleted